Oops! I bet you are wondering where the Thirteen Days to Creating a Hybrid College Class, Day 6’s blog post is.

 I never stopped “hybrid teaching” for more than a day.
-We visited friends and it was pretty convenient to take a little time each day to keep up with the grading as it was posted by the students and still have time to enjoy with them.
+We visited friends and it was surprisingly convenient to take a little time each day to keep up with the grading as it was posted by the students and still have time to enjoy with our friends.

 But uhm…..while driving home from Ohio and seeing these wonderful friends, I totally forgot we were to have class on Day 6.
 Totally. forgot!

 Once I realized it, we were too far away from home for us to get there in time for me to teach class the next day.

 I think it was Freudian…I planned for day 6 in the syllabus supplement, so at least at some point the day was on my mind.

 Somewhere in there it slipped my mind.

 No matter–the wonders of the internet saved the day and everyone was notified by email before the class.
 I didn’t want anyone to show up at 8:10 a.m. and my smiling face wouldn’t be there.

 Today is Day 7 of teaching a hybrid class.